RAHS Library Collections

-The C.H.
-Bertie and Hugh Wright Memorial Library contains a valuable research collection of more than 60,000 items in Australian history.
-The library specialises in NSW local history and includes an extensive collection of written and pictorial resources.
+The RAHS Library houses a significant research collection of more than 62,000 items on Australian history.
+The Library specialises in New South Wales local and community history and includes an extensive range of written and pictorial resources.

 Your Title Goes Here